deis/example-java-jetty/README.md

 ## Clone your Application

 If you want to use an existing application, no problem.
-You can also fork OpDemand's sample application located at <https://github.com/bengrunfeld/example-java-jetty>.
+You can also fork Deis' sample application located at <https://github.com/bengrunfeld/example-java-jetty>.
 After forking the project, clone it to your local workstation using the SSH-style URL:

 	$ git clone git@github.com:mygithubuser/example-java-jetty.git
     $ cd example-java-jetty

 ## Prepare your Application

-To use a Java application with OpDemand, you will need to conform to 3 basic requirements:
+To use a Java application with Deis, you will need to conform to 3 basic requirements:

  1. Use [Maven](http://maven.apache.org/guides/getting-started/index.html) to compile code and manage dependencies
  2. Use [Foreman](http://ddollar.github.com/foreman/) to manage processes